ESMValGroup/ESMValTool/doc/sphinx/source/recipes/recipe_weathertyping.rst

 --------

 A diagnostic to calculate Lamb weathertypes over a given region.
-Furthermore, correlations between weathertypes and precipitation patterns over a given are can be calculated and 'combined' or 'simplified' weathertypes can be derived.
+Furthermore, correlations between weathertypes and precipitation patterns over a given area can be calculated and 'combined' or 'simplified' weathertypes can be derived.
 Additionally, mean fields, as well as anomalies and standard deviations can be plotted.